-The grand VICTORIA & ALBERT BIJOU MUSIC HALL provides visitors with a wealth of entertainments from which to choose.
+The grand VICTORIA & ALBERT BIJOU MUSIC HALL provides visitors a wealth of entertainments from which to choose.
 Children will be enchanted by an original and sprightly musical version of the fantasy tale Pinocchio, adapted by the Stark Ravens Players, and the Crummles Theatrical Company presents the melodramatic misadventures of The Villain's Revenge.
 On the first weekend only, we welcome the return of the wondrous illusionist Jean Eugene Robert-Houdin, and on weekends 2-5 star actors of the English stage gather to rehearse a performance for charity in All's Well That Ends Badly.
 Hilarity ensues as the show brings out how they really feel about each other, in this farce of Shakespearean proportions.
-Each day you can marvel at the magical feats of The West End Illusion Show.
-Enjoy the lovely harmonies of The Coventry Carolers as they sing traditional versions of holiday favorites.
-The Royal English Opera Gala graces the stage twice daily, along with the new Royal English Light Opera Gala, featuring operetta classics as well as a scandalous turn by Le Cancan Bijou.
+Each day you can marvel at the astonishing juggling feats of The Kondor Brothers and enjoy the lovely harmonies of The Coventry Carolers as they sing traditional versions of holiday favorites.
+The Royal English Opera Gala graces the stage twice daily featuring opera classics as well as a scandalous turn by Le Cancan Bijou.
 The scene changes at 5:00 to 'Dickens After Dark', when grown-ups will appreciate the more adult fare of the artistic, yet provocative Saucy French Postcard Tableaux Revue (18 and over only, please; free tickets available at the Telegraph Booth).

-At the FATHER CHRISTMAS STAGE sweet caroling rings out and Father Christmas himself holds court beside a great toy-bedecked tree, jovially inviting young lads and lasses to join him for a lasting holiday photo memento.
+At the FATHER CHRISTMAS STAGE sweet caroling rings out and Father Christmas himself holds court beside a great toy-bedecked tree, jovially inviting young lads and lasses to join him for a holiday photo memento.
 Children's fare abounds with the arrival of the Toy Parade and continues with Story Time.
 Children are chosen to participate in the Stark Ravens' Bold Tailor and the storytelling continues with Tales from Mother Goose.
 Lewis Carroll's stories come to life as the wee ones can have Tea with Alice and play Croquet with the Red Queen.
 Just next door you'll also find THE PICCOLO PLAYHOUSE, where children will delight as The Piccolo Puppet Players present Mr. Punch and his lovely wife, Judy.
 You might encounter the students of Miss Twinkleton's Academy for Young Ladies learning the essentials of deportment, poise and charm; or visit FLOCKMONGER'S WORKSHOPS, where Prof. Phineas J. Flockmocker III will confound you with his curious inventions, dubious facts, and total disregard for conventional science.

 Beyond Grenadier's Gate lie the London Docks, Thameside home to the PADDY WEST SCHOOL OF SEAMANSHIP and other nautical riffraff.
 Look out for carousing sailors!
 Buy them some grog and they'll sing you a song.